neurobin/MT7630E/README.md

 2 .User Environment

-* OS version: Ubuntu 14.04 LTS
+* OS version: Ubuntu 14.04 LTS / Linux Mint 17 LTS
 * Linux kernel version: 3.13 and 3.14

 3.Installation

- * Open terminal in this directory or cd to this directory from terminal
+ * Open terminal in this directory or cd to this directory from terminal (cd path_to_the_directory)
  *  sudo chmod -R 777 *
  *  ./install.sh
  * Put your password and wait to finish the process